fluxtah/homebrew-ask/README.md

 Feedback and contributions are always welcome.
 Please submit any bugs, questions, or feature requests to the GitHub issue tracker:
 [Submit Issue](https://github.com/fluxtah/ask/issues)

-This streamlined README ensures users have the necessary instructions to install `ask` via Homebrew, while directing them to the repository for all other inquiries and detailed usage guidelines.

-Here's a concise section for your README that outlines the approach to testing Homebrew formula changes, suitable for inclusion in your repository documentation.
-This section will help you and any future contributors remember the steps for thorough testing of new releases.

 ## Development & Testing
 Follow these steps to ensure the formula works correctly before release: